codeclimate/codeclimate-rubocop/config/contents/style/static_class.md

 replaced with a module.
 Classes should be used only when it makes sense to create instances out of them.

+### Safety:

-This cop is marked as unsafe, because it is possible that this class is a parent for some other subclass, monkey-patched with instance methods or a dummy instance is instantiated from it somewhere.
+This cop is unsafe, because it is possible that this class is a parent for some other subclass, monkey-patched with instance methods or a dummy instance is instantiated from it somewhere.